thiagopaxa/paxaslider/README.md

 # PaxaSlider

-## Easy to adapt slider
-### Yet another jquery slider
+### Yet another Jquery slider, but really easy to adapt

-PaxaSlider was made to be an 'easy to configure' jquery plugin.
+PaxaSlider was made to be an 'easy to configure' Jquery plugin.
 The features are still coming, but you can use it already.

 PaxaSlider is written in Jquery, for a better crossbrowser experience (The version in use here is Jquery#1.11).

-## Usage
 ### Usage in only 3 steps

 First you have to download the files 'paxaslider.css' and 'paxaslider.js' located in the build folder.

 Then you'll have to link it to your HTML page (obviously).

 The last step is defining the wrapper element of your slider and calling the method paxaSlider() in your main javascript file.

-Simple Ex:
+Simple Example:

 ```
   $('.banner').paxaSlider();
 ```

-Complex Ex:
+Complex Example:

 ```
   $('.banner').paxaSlider({